Healthy Homes Assessment Waiwhetu

 Rental Property Home Assessments Waiwhetu

-Rental property areas affected by Healthy Homes Standard.
-Healthy Homes Standard in Waiwhetu include each:
+Areas of rental properties that are impacted by The Healthy Homes Standard in Waiwhetu include each:

 • Living Room